Gaurav-Dabhade/Idealabs/README.md

 # Idealabs
 This idealabs project is a project using Laravel Jetstream framework.
-This project is for showing innovative ideas like animation,2d and 3d videos, web development projects to the user.
+This project is web application which shows designers work/ideas to the user.
+Designer can upload his videos/photos/vfx/animation work on this application through the dashboard.